Get up and running

 Check Python version: python --version (needs 3.11+).
 Ensure all dependencies installed: pip install -e .

-Client can't connect
+Client can't spawn the server

 Validation errors